ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 #### Spring Data JPA

-When you use the Spring Data framework, it will help you with building your queries and getting the right information.
+When you use the Spring Data framework, it will help you with building your queries and fetching the right data.
-The Spring Data JPA framework uses hibernate.
+The Spring Data JPA framework uses implementations of the jpa specifications like Hibernate.
 They make it possible to query the database using user friendly interfaces.
-When you want to query the database, instead of writing the entire query yourself, hibernate will help you.
+When you want to query the database, instead of writing the entire query yourself, Hibernate will help you.
 There are multiple ways to query the database using Spring Data JPA, but they all need you to extend the repository of the entity you want to query.

 Some basic queries can be written using derived queries.
 An example of this is findById.